abid-munna/spark_google_cloud_BigQuery/README.md

 ```

-### 2. Prepare Docker-Compose File , DockerFile and gc_cedential
+### 2. Prepare Docker-Compose File , DockerFile and gcp_cedentials

-We use "volumes" to import our scripts to containers.
+ - Create a bucket in google cloud storge
-      - ./data:/data
+ - Give permission to read and write storge(sorage admin, etc)
-      -./src:/src
+ - create access key and download as json file save it as gcp_cedentials.json file in src/credentials
 See ```docker-compose.yml```

 ```